What to Bring to College in 2019: The Ultimate Guide on How to Pack for Your Dorm Room

 Beyond the list of supplies above, it's generally best to wait and purchase items as you actually need them.
 After all, when thinking about what to bring to college dorm rooms, students often forget that borrowing items from other dorm residents will likely be an option.
 Many students are willing to share, especially if they brought too much stuff with them.
 Plus, if you haven't lived on your own before, then discovering what you truly need and value—as you go—can be a great learning experience.

 That said, you still might want to bring more than what is included in the minimal college supplies list above.
 After all, maybe you have a hobby that you'd like to continue pursuing.
 Maybe your college doesn't provide some of the basics that you would find in other schools' dormitories.
 Or maybe the student culture at your school is such that you would feel strange not owning some of the items that most other students have.

 The best way to discover what else you might want to bring is to stay at your college overnight in an actual dorm.
 Many colleges and universities offer that opportunity each spring to the students they've accepted.
 So you may get to experience what it's like to stay in an on-campus residence hall several months before moving in as an incoming freshman.
 You can try the cafeteria food, hang out with other students, ask plenty of questions, and find out what you should bring with you in order to make your future college experience more enjoyable.

-Of course, you may be one of the lucky students who get to live in larger, high-end dorm rooms that are like full apartments.
+Of course, you may be one of the lucky students who gets to live in a larger, high-end dorm room that is like a full apartment.
 In that case, your list of stuff to bring to college will probably contain additional items, especially for the kitchen.
 But you should coordinate with your roommates (if you'll have any) so that you don't all bring too many of the same things.

 Depending on what their schools allow or provide, many students decide that other things needed for college include items such as: